Skip to Navigation | Skip to Content

 There are some large dangerous crags which courses are planned to avoid but take care in the quarry areas.

 Some parts of the area are used extensively by the public (especially dog-walkers).
 A link path to the Pennine Bridleway starts in St Ives and crosses Harden Moor and is well used by horse riders and mountain bikers.
-Local stables have been informed and notices placed on the bridleway.
 Please be courteous and considerate (and take care where dogs are concerned).

 There is also a small area used by a model aircraft flying club, which is marked as Out of Bounds on the map.
 You must go round it rather than across.